Chapter 2:

 Tsubame looked up at Shiori dubiously.
 “I need to get you a boyfriend,” she sighed.

-There was a distinct vibration from the book that Shiori held in her hand.
+There was a distinct but silent vibration from the book that Shiori held in her hand.
 No, the vibration came from the bookmark.
 Tsubame winced, putting a hand to her head.
 “I tried to set you up already, didn’t I?”
 Tsubame shook her head.
 “No, that’s not right.
-But there’s this hot transfer student in the senior class.”
+But there’s this hot foreign transfer student in the senior class.”

 Shiori leaned forward, “You remember the transfer student, Motohara-senpai?”